erencansever/Whistles-or-Whispers/README.md

 **Usage in this project:**

+- Second core dataset of this project
 - Provides **closing odds**, essential for line-movement analysis
-- Enables identification of the **“heavily-backed” side**
 - Allows comparison of opening vs closing implied probabilities
-- Used to test market efficiency and bias
+- Enables identification of the **“heavily-backed” side** on **heavily-played** matches

-This dataset fills the gap that Football-Data.co.uk lacks (closing odds).
+This dataset fills the gap that Football-Data.co.uk lacks (closing odds), and again not clean nor standardized.

 ---
 ## Data Collection and Preparation